Darrken/RockSmithCDLCRenamer/README.md

 Renames Rocksmith 2014 CDLC files to match the Custom Song Creator output format: Artist_Song-Name_Version

-I got sick of all the varied and seemingly random filenames from the various customs I've been downloading for Rocksmith 2014, so I decided to use the Custom Song Creator method of naming DLC in my own simple(r) renamer.
+I was confounded by all the varied and seemingly random filenames from the various customs I've been downloading for Rocksmith 2014, so I decided to use the Custom Song Creator method of naming DLC in my own simple(r) renamer.
 It also helps to identify songs that have screwy metadata so you can fix them using the Custom Song Creator.
 This renamer ONLY WORKS FOR PC CDLC.